MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 1. If any data is available, in the **Update** pane, click **Use in editor**.

-    >**Note**: You might need to wait a few minutes before the update data becomes available.
+    >**Note**: You might need to wait a few minutes before the updated data becomes available.

 #### Review